MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 The preceding diagram shows the enforcement of two perimeters with access to the internet and an on-premises network, both resident in the DMZ hub.
 In the DMZ hub, the perimeter network to internet can scale up to support large numbers of LOBs, using multiple farms of Web Application Firewalls (WAFs) and/or Azure Firewalls.
 The hub also allows for on-premises connectivity via VPN or ExpressRoute as needed.

 > [!NOTE]
-> In the preceeding diagram, in "DMZ Hub", many of the following features are bundled together in each Azure Virtual WAN hub (for instance; VNet, UDR, NSG, VPN Gateway, ExpressRoute Gateway, Azure Load Balancers, Azure Firewall, Firewall Manager, and DDOS).
+> In the preceding diagram, in the "DMZ Hub", many of the following features can be bundled together in an Azure Virtual WAN hub (for instance; VNet, UDR, NSG, VPN Gateway, ExpressRoute Gateway, Azure Load Balancers, Azure Firewall, Firewall Manager, and DDOS).
 Using vWAN Hubs can make the creation of the hub VNet, and thus the VDC, much easier since most of the engineering complexity is done for you by Azure when you deploy an Azure vWAN Hub.

 [**Virtual networks**][VNet].
 The hub is typically built on a virtual network with multiple subnets to host the different types of services that filter and inspect traffic to or from the internet via Azure Firewall, NVAs, WAF, and Azure Application Gateway instances.

-[**User-defined routes**][user-defined-routes]
+[**User-defined routes**][UDR]
 Using user-defined routes, customers can deploy firewalls, IDS/IPS, and other virtual appliances, and route network traffic through these security appliances for security boundary policy enforcement, auditing, and inspection.
 User-defined routes can be created in both the hub and the spokes to guarantee that traffic transits through the specific custom VMs, Network Virtual Appliances, and load balancers used by a VDC implementation.
 To guarantee that traffic generated from virtual machines residing in the spoke transits to the correct virtual appliances, a user-defined route needs to be set in the subnets of the spoke by setting the front-end IP address of the internal load balancer as the next-hop.
 The internal load balancer distributes the internal traffic to the virtual appliances (load balancer back-end pool).

 [**Azure Firewall**][AzFW] is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall as a service with built-in high availability and cloud scalability.
 You can centrally create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
 Azure Firewall uses a static public IP address for your virtual network resources.
 It allows outside firewalls to identify traffic that originates from your virtual network.
 The service is fully integrated with Azure Monitor for logging and analytics.